kubernetes-sigs/external-dns/docs/tutorials/aws.md

 In this case it's the ones shown above but your's will differ.

+If you decide not to create a new zone but reuse an existing one, make sure it's currently **unused** and **empty**.
+This version of ExternalDNS will remove all records it doesn't recognize from the zone.

 Connect your `kubectl` client to the cluster you want to test ExternalDNS with.
 Then apply the following manifest file to deploy ExternalDNS.